Welcome to SCASD Food Services

 Free and Reduced-price Meals

 Free or reduced-price meals are available for families who apply and meet income eligibility guidelines.
 Learn more about eligibility guidelines and apply for help.
-Families with gross income of less than $4,810 per month are eligible for meal benefits.
+Families with gross income of less than $4,957 per month are eligible for meal benefits.
 Families who are not approved for free or reduced-priced meals must maintain account balances to pay for their children's lunches.
-Please email the Food Service Office if your family is not approved for free or reduced meals but is experiencing financial hardship and needs help as community donations may be available.
+Please email the Food Service Office if your family is not approved for free or reduced meals but is experiencing financial hardship and needs help.
+Community donations may be available for you.

 Additional Help